MicroGridsPy/MicroGridsPy/README.md

 	PV_Creation.py: It is a script to create two solar power output scenarios.
 	Power_Data_2: It is the energy flows from the microgrid "El Espino", used in PV_Creation.py and Demand_Creation.py.
 	Mix_Data_2: Contains PV module temperature and solar radiation used in PV_Creation.py and Demand_Creation.py.
+	PV_Data: In this folder there is a excel file with the solar data of the paper.

 The MicroGrid folder contains the scripts and information needed to reproduce the results from the paper: A two-stage linear programming optimization framework for isolated hybrid microgrids in a rural context: the case study of the “El Espino” community.
 In the example folder, there are folders with the information of all the instances used in the paper.